Rohithreddykolanu/EasyVisa_Predicting-Visa-Approval-Outcomes-Using-Advanced-Machine-Learning-Techniques-/README.md

 ## Approach

-1. **Data understanding.** Reviewed the shape, data types, and summary statistics across the 25,480 applications and 12 columns.
+1. **Data understanding:** Reviewed the shape, data types, and summary statistics across the 25,480 applications and 12 columns.
-2. **Exploratory data analysis.** Studied univariate distributions and bivariate relationships between applicant and employer features and the case status.
+2. **Exploratory data analysis:** Studied univariate distributions and bivariate relationships between applicant and employer features and the case status.
-3. **Data preparation.** Engineered and encoded categorical features and split the data into training, validation, and test sets.
+3. **Data preparation:** Engineered and encoded categorical features and split the data into training, validation, and test sets.
-4. **Class balancing.** Addressed the imbalance in the target using both oversampling with SMOTE and random undersampling, then compared their effect on model performance.
+4. **Class balancing:** Addressed the imbalance in the target using both oversampling with SMOTE and random undersampling, then compared their effect on model performance.
-5. **Modelling.** Trained and compared a Decision Tree alongside ensemble methods including Bagging, Random Forest, AdaBoost, Gradient Boosting, and XGBoost.
+5. **Modelling:** Trained and compared a Decision Tree alongside ensemble methods including Bagging, Random Forest, AdaBoost, Gradient Boosting, and XGBoost.
-6. **Hyperparameter tuning.** Tuned the strongest candidates using Grid Search and Randomized Search to reduce overfitting and improve generalization.
+6. **Hyperparameter tuning:** Tuned the strongest candidates using Grid Search and Randomized Search to reduce overfitting and improve generalization.
-7. **Evaluation and recommendations.** Compared models on accuracy, precision, recall, and F1 score, selected the final model, and translated the findings into business recommendations.
+7. **Evaluation and recommendations:** Compared models on accuracy, precision, recall, and F1 score, selected the final model, and translated the findings into business recommendations.

 ## Models Used